handlebars-lang/handlebars.js/CONTRIBUTING.md

 - Committed files are linted and formatted in a pre-commit hook.
 In this stage eslint-errors are forbidden, while warnings are allowed.
-- The travis-ci job also lints all files and checks if they are formatted correctly.
+- The GitHub CI job also lints all files and checks if they are formatted correctly.
 In this stage, warnings are forbidden.

-You can use the following scripts to make sure that the travis-job does not fail:
+You can use the following scripts to make sure that the CI job does not fail:

 - **npm run lint** will run `eslint` and fail on warnings
 - **npm run format** will run `prettier` on all files
-- **npm run check-before-pull-request** will perform all most checks that travis does in its build-job, excluding the "integration-test".
+- **npm run check-before-pull-request** will perform all most checks that our CI job does in its build-job, excluding the "integration-test".
 - **npm run integration-test** will run integration tests (using old NodeJS versions and integrations with webpack, babel and so on)
   These tests only work on a Linux-machine with `nvm` installed (for running tests in multiple versions of NodeJS).